talmai/docker-wordpress-ecommerce/README.md

 # docker-wordpress-ecommerce
-This [repository](https://github.com/talmai/docker-wordpress-ecommerce) contains the Dockerfile for the autobuild of docker-wordpress-ecommerce docker image, which is a Wordpress image with e-Commerce capabilities providing [WooCommerce](https://github.com/woocommerce/woommerce) and [MONEI](https://monei.net/) **Payment Gateway**.
+This [repository](https://github.com/talmai/docker-wordpress-ecommerce) contains the Dockerfile for the autobuild of docker-wordpress-ecommerce docker image, which is a Wordpress image with e-Commerce capabilities providing [WooCommerce](https://github.com/woocommerce/woommerce).

 ---